StackVista/stackstate-docs/configure/security/self-signed-certificates.md

 ### Kubernetes

 For Kubernetes installations, the trust store and the password can be specified as values.
-The trust store can only be specified from the helm command line as it is a file.
+The trust store can only be specified from the helm command line as it's a file.
 We specify the password value in the same way, but it could also be provided via a `values.yaml` file.

 ```bash
 helm upgrade \